La Symphonie pastorale: Plot

 A pastor adopts a young blind girl whom his daughter, Charlotte, names "Gertrude".
 The title refers to Beethoven's Sixth Symphony (also known as the Pastoral Symphony) which the pastor takes Gertrude to hear.
 It also refers to the pastor's own symphony with Gertrude.
-His wife, Amélie, resents Gertrude because the pastor dedicates more attention to Gertrude than to their five children.
+His wife, Amélie, resents Gertrude because the pastor dedicates more attention to Gertrude than to their five biological children.
 She tries to prompt him to a recognition of the true nature of his feelings for the young woman in his care.
 Her ability to "see" is contrasted with the "blindness" of the pastor in this regard and the reader is invited to judge him on his intellectual dishonesty.
 As a religious man, the pastor takes the Bible very seriously and tries to preserve Gertrude's innocence by protecting her from the concept of sin.

 Because the pastor is really the main character in Gertrude's limited world, she feels herself to be in love with him and to some extent he has similar feelings toward her.
 When his eldest son Jacques, who is about the same age as Gertrude, asks to marry her, the pastor becomes jealous and refuses despite the fact that Jacques is obviously in love with her.

 Gertrude eventually gets an operation to repair her eyesight and, having gained the ability to see, realizes that she loves Jacques and not the pastor.
 However, Jacques has renounced his love for her, converted to Catholicism and become a monk.
-Gertrude attempts suicide by jumping into a river, but this fails and she was rescued and contracts pneumonia.
+Gertrude attempts suicide by jumping into a river, but this fails and she is rescued and contracts pneumonia.
 She realizes that the pastor is an old man, and the man she pictured when she was blind was Jacques.
 She tells the pastor this shortly before her death.